SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 (the minimum access level of the tuple's constituent types).

-Because the function's return type is private, the function's overall access level must be marked with the ``private`` keyword for the function declaration to be valid:
+Because the function's return type is private, the function's overall access level must be marked with the ``private`` modifier for the function declaration to be valid:

 .. testcode:: accessControl